SSouaf/starter-academic/content/publication/example/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: In International Conference on High Performance Computing & Simulation
-publication_short: In *ICW*
+publication_short: In HPCS

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Cloud Computing has known in the past few years a fast development, leading to a spike in the number of companies competing on providing the best Cloud services.
+This makes it harder for potential Cloud customers to chose the adequate provider.
+Despite its wide adoption, many are still hesitant due to the security issues Cloud Computing poses.
+In this paper, we propose a brokerage solution that formalizes security properties under the form of inter-VM relations, and gives the possibility of setting these security requirements to its customers from the first steps.
+This solution uses formal methods and the finite model finder KodKod to verify the consistency of the customer's requirements, and to find a placement for his deployment model.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []